ccoverstreet/AMORPH/README.md

 AMORPH is free software licenced under the GNU General Public License, version 3.
 See the LICENSE file for details.

-AMORPH is free software, released under the terms of the GNU General Public Licence, version 3.

 Steps to installing and Operating:
 ==================================
 The entire repository, including C++ and Python source code,